-To address this, we are proposing to amend the rating area which will mean properties within the new boundary will be rated as urban and those outside the boundary will be rated as rural.
-Properties that are partially within the boundary are included as part of the Urban rating area.
+To address this, we are proposing to amend the Urban Rating Area which will mean properties within the new boundary will be rated as urban and those outside the boundary will be rated as rural.

+Properties that are partially within the boundary are included as part of the Urban Rating Area.

-There are a handful of properties withing the urban rating area that have resource consents to manage their own stormwater are therefore will continue to be exempt for stormwater rates.
+There are a handful of properties within the Urban Rating Area that have resource consents to manage their own stormwater and will continue to charged the TFR only.

-The properties shaded blue in the image below reflect the existing Te Kūiti Urban Rating Area, the pink line indicates the proposed rating area.
-The properties shaded green would become part of the Urban rating area while the properties shaded purple would become part of the rural rating area.
+The properties shaded blue on the map reflect the existing Te Kūiti Urban Rating Area, the pink line indicates the proposed Rating Area.
+The properties shaded green would become part of the Urban Rating Area while the properties shaded purple would become part of the Rural Rating Area.

-This option means keeping the current rating area acknowledging that some properties receiving benefit from the urban stormwater network are not making an appropriate contribution to the maintenance of the infrastructure.
+Keep the current rating area acknowledging that some properties receiving benefit from the urban stormwater network are not making an appropriate contribution to the maintenance of the infrastructure.